EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | height | <code>Int</code> | Block height of current wallet |

 Gets the current blockchain height of the wallet's cryptocurrency.
-Not used for subwallets
+This is expected to be the same value for all meta-tokens in this wallet and hence does not require a currencyCode index.

 ### makeReceiveAddress